 If you’re buying in bulk because it’s cheaper, you may actually still be wasting money if you aren’t eating it all in time.

-Consider buying smaller portions of food like potatoes, apples or oranges if you find them going bad before you get around to eating them.
+Consider buying smaller portions of food like potatoes, apples oranges if you find them going bad before you get around to eating them.

 21. Meal Plan